Actress Lesley Nicol on Returning to Downton Abbey: “It Felt Like Coming Home”

 There’s never been a partnership so brilliant between a writer and an actress as we’ve got with Julian Fellowes and Maggie Smith.
 He writes these fabulous things, and she never fails.
 Apparently, when Julian wrote Mrs. Patmore to begin with, he didn’t imagine her to be funny; but he sees what actors bring to the table, and then he writes to their strengths.
 He spotted the humour in my relationship with Sophie, the potential for a double-act, and then he wrote it; it wasn’t there to begin with.

-Lesley Nicol on the Future of Downton Abbey
+On the Future of Downton Abbey

 Is this movie the grand finale of Downton Abbey?